Room Sources: Woven Rug

-An alternative to solid beams are box beams.
+Box beams are a good alternative to solid wood beams.
 Box beams are made of three individual pieces of wood that are nailed together to form what looks like a solid beam.
 It’s a much more economical option and it is something you can do yourself.

 In our current house, we built and installed box beams in our family room.
 In this article, I’m going to show you how we did it.